 - Amortization (see Form 4562). - Certain costs of qualified film or television productions.
 See section 181 for details. - Certain business start-up and organizational costs the corporation elects to deduct.
-See page 11. - Reforestation costs.
+See page 12. - Reforestation costs.
 The corporation may elect to deduct up to \$10,000 of qualifying reforestation expenses for each qualified timber property.
 The corporation may elect to amortize over 84 months any amount not deducted.
 See Pub.
-535. - Insurance premiums. - Legal and professional fees. - Supplies used and consumed in the business. - Utilities. - Ordinary losses from trade or business activities of a partnership (from Schedule K-1 (Form 1065 or 1065-B)).
+535. In certain instances, this limit may be increased.
+See Pub.
+4492, Information for Taxpayers Affected by Hurricanes Katrina, Rita, and Wilma, for additional information. - Insurance premiums. - · Legal and professional fees. - Supplies used and consumed in the business. - Travel and entertainment expenses.
+Special rules apply (discussed below). - Utilities - Ordinary losses from trade or business activities of a partnership (from Schedule K-1 (Form 1065 or 1065-B)).
 Do not offset ordinary income against ordinary losses.
 Instead, include the income on line 10.
 Show the partnership's name, address, and EIN on a separate statement attached to this return.
-If the amount is from more than one partnership, identify the amount from each partnership. - Deduction for clean-fuel vehicle and certain refueling property placed in service before January 1, 2006.
-See Pub.
-535. Any negative net section 481(a) - adjustment.
-See the instructions for line 10. - Deduction for certain energy efficient commercial building property placed in service after December 31, 2005.
-See section 179D. - Dividends paid in cash on stock held by an employee stock ownership plan.
+If the amount is from more than one partnership, identify the amount from each partnership. - Any negative net section 481(a) adjustment.
+See the instructions for line 10 on page 11. - Deduction for certain energy efficient commercial building property.
+See section 179D and Notice 2006-52, 2006-26 I.R.B.
+1175. - GO Zone clean-up cost.
+The corporation may elect to deduct certain costs paid or incurred during the tax year for the removal of debris from, or the demolition of structures on certain real property located in the GO Zone.
+See section 1400N(f). - Dividends paid in cash on stock held by an employee stock ownership plan.
 However, a deduction may only be taken for such dividends if, according to the plan, the dividends are: - 1.
 Paid in cash directly to the plan participants or beneficiaries; - 2.
 Paid to the plan, which distributes them in cash to the plan participants or their beneficiaries no later than 90 days after the end of the plan year in which the dividends are paid; - 3.
 At the election of such participants or their beneficiaries (a) payable as provided under 1 or 2 above or (b) paid to the plan and reinvested in qualifying employer securities; or - 4.
 Used to make payments on a loan described in section 404(a)(9).